Paramiru/Paramiru/README.md

 ## Fun facts

-* I have been a Vegetarian for almost a year already. 🥦
+* I have been a Vegetarian for a year already. 🥦
 * I do Olympic Weightlifting. 🏋🏽‍♂️
 * I like reading a lot.
 Follow me on [goodreads](https://www.goodreads.com/user/show/91599660-pablo-mir)! 📚